donami/OOD-1415-markus-hederstrom/Assignments/Iteration_1_Detailed_Use_Case.md

 **Use Case:** Player interacts with gear in his backpack.
 **Actors:** Player, System
 **Description:** Player gets information about gear and items.
+**Preconditions:** There must be an item in the backpack that is interactable
 **Concerned user stories:** 3, 4
 **Main Course of Events:**